borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 each one in turn from a single borgmatic invocation.
 This includes, by default, the traditional `/etc/borgmatic/config.yaml` as well.

+Each configuration file is interpreted independently, as if you ran borgmatic for each configuration file one at a time.
+In other words, borgmatic does not perform any merging of configuration files by default.
+If you'd like borgmatic to merge your configuration files, see below about configuration includes.

 And if you need even more customizability, you can specify alternate configuration paths on the command-line with borgmatic's `--config` option.
 See `borgmatic --help` for more information.